phillipberndt/pqiv/README.markdown

     pqiv <files or directories>

 and then use space, backspace, `f` (for fullscreen), `q` (to quit), and `m` for the montage overview to navigate through your images.
+To see all key bindings, see the `DEFAULT KEY BINDINGS` section of the man-page, or run `pqiv --show-bindings`.

 For some advanced uses of pqiv, take a look at these resouces: